tkaczmarzyk/specification-arg-resolver/performance-tests/src/main/java/net/kaczmarzyk/benchmark/README.md

 There are two ways of executing performance tests:

 ### Running main method from Application class ###
 Running `main` method from `Application` class - it will execute all tests from all classes (methods with `@Benchmark` annotation).
 Testing configuration is achieved with annotations over benchmark methods (e.g. warmup and measurement conditions, benchmark mode etc.).
-It is possible to specify classes to be executed by specifying additional `include` option in `OptionBuilder` in `Application` main method:
+It is possible to specify classes to be executed by specifying additional `include` option in `OptionsBuilder` in main method from `Application` class:
 ```java
 Options options = new OptionsBuilder()
         .include(CLASS_NAME_TO_EXECUTE.class.getSimpleName())